 For best results, consider tying in a free gift card with purchase.
 You’ll not only incentivize your previous customer to buy—but you’ll increase the likelihood of bringing a new customer to your store.

 Why It Works: According to Retail Foundation, about 60% of people are now “self-gifting” during the holiday shopping season.
-This trend has doubled over the past two years.
+This trend has doubled over the past several years.

 9. Black Friday Members-Only Early Access